aj-mot/MS_somatic_mutation_manuscript/README.md

 # MS_somatic_mutation_manuscript

-Custom code and data for the manuscript Motyer et al, "Neuronal somatic mutations are increased in multiple sclerosis lesions".
+Custom code and data for the manuscript Motyer, A., Jackson, S., Yang, B. et al. Neuronal somatic mutations are increased in multiple sclerosis lesions.
+Nat Neurosci (2025). https://doi.org/10.1038/s41593-025-01895-5

 This repository is organized into the following directories: